SokheangLeang/NoKillLouisvilleCapstone/doc/MINUTES.md

 - We need to contact the president of the Pet Food Bank and ask about their current subscription with the Acuity API.
 - Plans until we meet next: get familiar with API documentation and the platform and complete RF3.
 # November 1
--We talked about the next steps for the prototype
+- We talked about the next steps for the prototype